Norway: Judicial system and law enforcement

 Norway uses a civil law system where laws are created and amended in Parliament and the system regulated through the Courts of justice of Norway.
 It consists of the Supreme Court of 20 permanent judges and a Chief Justice, appellate courts, city and district courts, and conciliation councils.
 The judiciary is independent of executive and legislative branches.
-While the Prime Minister nominates Supreme Court Justices for office, their nomination must be approved by Parliament and formally confirmed by the Monarch in the Council of State.
+While the Prime Minister nominates Supreme Court Justices for office, their nomination must be approved by Parliament and formally confirmed by the Monarch.
 Usually, judges attached to regular courts are formally appointed by the Monarch on the advice of the Prime Minister.

-The Courts' strict and formal mission is to regulate the Norwegian judicial system, interpret the Constitution, and as such implement the legislation adopted by Parliament.
+The Courts' formal mission is to regulate the Norwegian judicial system, interpret the Constitution, and implement the legislation adopted by Parliament.
 In its judicial reviews, it monitors the legislative and executive branches to ensure that they comply with provisions of enacted legislation.

 The law is enforced in Norway by the Norwegian Police Service.
 It is a Unified National Police Service made up of 27 Police Districts and several specialist agencies, such as Norwegian National Authority for the Investigation and Prosecution of Economic and Environmental Crime, known as Økokrim; and the National Criminal Investigation Service, known as Kripos, each headed by a chief of police.
 The Police Service is headed by the National Police Directorate, which reports to the Ministry of Justice and the Police.
 The Police Directorate is headed by a National Police Commissioner.
 The only exception is the Norwegian Police Security Agency, whose head answers directly to the Ministry of Justice and the Police.

-Norway abolished the death penalty for regular criminal acts in 1902.
-The legislature abolished the death penalty for high treason in war and war-crimes in 1979.
-Reporters Without Borders, in its 2007 Worldwide Press Freedom Index, ranked Norway at a shared first place (along with Iceland) out of 169 countries.
+Norway abolished the death penalty for regular criminal acts in 1902 and for high treason in war and war-crimes in 1979.

-In general, the legal and institutional framework in Norway is characterised by a high degree of transparency, accountability and integrity, and the perception and the occurrence of corruption are very low.
-Norway has ratified all relevant international anti-corruption conventions, and its standards of implementation and enforcement of anti-corruption legislation are considered very high by many international anti-corruption working groups such as the OECD Anti-Bribery Working Group.
-However, there are some isolated cases showing that some municipalities have abused their position in public procurement processes.

 Norwegian prisons are humane, rather than tough, with emphasis on rehabilitation.
 At 20%, Norway's re-conviction rate is among the lowest in the world.

+Reporters Without Borders, in its 2024 World Press Freedom Index, ranked Norway in first place out of 180 countries.
+In general, the legal and institutional framework in Norway is characterised by a high degree of transparency, accountability and integrity, and the perception and the occurrence of corruption are very low.